huyenbnguyen/AI-2016-project1/README.md

 Search required:  0.3 seconds
 Nodes expanded:  45
 Maximum search depth:  3
-Output should be displayed on the console, and follow the format shown in the example.
-It is in your interest to make life easy on the grader. (the example is meant to be illustrative; the exact numbers provided are probably not correct so don’t worry if your program has different ones)

 ##The search techniques you will use
 You should use iterative deepening and greedy (best­first) search for this assignment.